 COMMUNITY ELIGIBILITY PROVISION

-CEP has been successfully implemented in more than 14,000 schools, reaching more than 6 millions students nationwide.
-Schools that participate in the CEP are able to provide healthy breakfasts and lunches each day at no charge for ALL students enrolled in that CEP school during the 2018-2019 School Year.
+CEP has been successfully implemented in more than 14,000 schools, reaching more than 6 million students nationwide.
+Schools that participate in the CEP are able to provide healthy breakfasts and lunches each day at no charge for ALL students enrolled in that CEP school during the 2019-2020 School Year.
 No further action is required of parents or students.
-Please see verification letter, HERE.
+Please see the verification letter, HERE.

 FOOD AND BEVERAGES PROVIDED OR SOLD ON SCHOOL PREMISES